POPPz07/misinformation-combating-tool/README.md

 - *Frontend:* JavaScript, HTML, CSS
 - *Backend:* Python (for NLP and analysis)
-- *Other Tools:* [List any libraries or frameworks used, e.g., React, Flask, D3.js]
+- *Other Tools:* [List any libraries or frameworks used, e.g., React, FastAPI]

 ## Getting Started